Giving Compass’ Take:

 • John Duong explains how Lumina Impact Ventures supports the higher education efforts of Lumina Foundation.

-• What could impact investing do for your foundation?
+• What could impact investing do for your philanthropic mission?
+Are you ready to transition to impact investing?

 How does Lumina Impact Ventures support the work of the Lumina Foundation?